Important Travel Document Information – Please Read

 All third-country nationals who have not yet signed a liberalization agreement with Schengen member states must get this travel authorization before to traveling in Europe.
 To determine if you need a Schengen visa to visit a Schengen member country

-For detailed information on specific parts of the EU visa process, you can refer to the links below to find the answer to your query.
+For detailed information on specific parts of the Austrian Schengen visa process, you can refer to the links to the right to find the answer to your query.
 If you are unable to find any particular information, please contact us via email.

 What is the maximum amount of time we can stay in Austria without a visa?